databendlabs/databend-docs/docs/guides/56-security/access-control.md

 ## Managing Ownership

-Ownership is a specialized privilege that signifies the exclusive rights and responsibilities a user or role holds over a specific data object (currently including a database, table, UDF, and stage) within Databend.
-A user who creates a data object assumes ownership of the object, and they can subsequently grant this ownership to other roles.
+Ownership is a specialized privilege that signifies the exclusive rights and responsibilities a role holds over a specific data object (currently including a database, table, UDF, and stage) within Databend.
+The ownership of an object is assigned to the current role of the user who creates it.
+Users who share the same role also have ownership of the object and can subsequently grant this ownership to other roles.

 - Ownership cannot be granted for tables in the `default` database, as it is owned by the built-in role `account_admin`.
 - Granting ownership to the built-in role `public` is not supported for security reasons.